bcholodenko/Metadata-AI/README.md

 - Falls back to AI visual date estimation based on fashion, hairstyles, and technology in the image
 - Confidence scoring — low-confidence guesses are sidelined to an HTML review report instead of being written automatically
 - Optional Tesseract OCR pre-processing for improved accuracy on faded or cursive handwriting
-- Optional geotagging via Nominatim — identifies locations from visual landmarks and back-of-photo text, writes GPS coordinates to EXIF
+- Optional EXPERIMENTAL geotagging via Nominatim — identifies locations from visual landmarks and back-of-photo text, writes GPS coordinates to EXIF
 - Writes `DateTimeOriginal` and keyword tags into EXIF metadata
 - Supports `.jpg`, `.jpeg`, `.tiff`, `.tif`, `.png`, `.heic`, `.webp`, and `.dng` files
 - Optional XMP sidecar mode — writes all metadata to `.xmp` files instead of modifying originals